guyogev/guyogev.github.io/_posts/2018-12-28-preformance-and-devtools.md

 css_files: [global, post]
 ---

+A while back, I wrote about [improving web pages performance JS optimizing]({% post_url 2017-10-06-web-browsers-performance-goodies %}).
+Finding which parts of the app require optimization, and what exactly is the source of the issue can be challenging.

+At this post, I'll try to introduce some tools and routines that can help pin point the issue, and quickly testing our solution.

 ## Performance matters

+First, why should even care?

-Retaining users is hard.
+Well, retaining users is hard.
 This days users expect things to be fast and smooth.
 [Google's study](https://www.thinkwithgoogle.com/intl/en-154/insights-inspiration/research-data/need-mobile-speed-how-mobile-latency-impacts-publisher-revenue/) shows even a few seconds of loading time lag can make the *session duration* drop and *bounce rate* climb.

 Even if we managed to load the page fairly quickly, [bad UX](https://medium.com/@slhenty/ui-response-times-acec744f3157) is not easily forgiven.

+If we can retain users, we loose business.
 In short **Performance** == **Money**.

 ### Why measure